 Whether you buy fresh shrimp right off the boat, thawed shrimp, block-frozen shrimp, or IQF shrimp, if you want the finest quality, just make sure it is USA shrimp, especially wild-caught Gulf shrimp.
 Avoid shrimp imported from China, Thailand, Vietnam, and Indonesia, most of which is raised by huge ‘aquaculture’ businesses, aka “farm-raised,” in industries that are not nearly as well regulated.
 Much of the fish and shrimp reaches our shores tainted.
 India is actually the largest exporter of shrimp to the U.S. and you’ll want to avoid this as well, as many of the same problems are present.
 Some of this seafood is treated with drugs and antibiotics unapproved for use in the U.S., such as malachite green, nitrofurans, fluoroquinolones, and gentian violet.
 Read more here.

 Many other concerns have been raised, such as shrimp and tilapia farms in China and Thailand using untreated animal manure and human waste as feed.
 Be aware that at least 60% of the seafood we consume is imported from other countries, but only a small portion of it is inspected.

-Try to look for wild caught gulf shrimp or Alaskan shrimp.
+Try to look for wild caught Gulf shrimp or Alaskan shrimp.
 Some people are worried about the remaining effects of oil spills in the Gulf.
 If you are concerned about this then shrimp from the Northeast coastal waters or Alaska may be a better bet for you.
-Be aware that most store brands (generic) frozen shrimp will be imported from Thailand or another country, including "organic" store brands.
-If you can't find a good choice at your supermarket, and you have no other place to but your shrimp, it is possible to have high quality gulf caught shrimp shipped to you.
+Be aware that most store brands (generic) frozen shrimp will be imported from Thailand or another country, including “organic” store brands.
+If you can’t find a good choice at your supermarket, and you have no other place to buy your shrimp, it is possible to have high-quality Gulf caught shrimp shipped to you.